BerkeleyBlockchain/dev-decal-sp20/hw9-Blockchain Data Analysis/README.md

 We understand many of you have not worked with these libraries so it might be quite challenging to write code using them.
 Thus, we have given you all the code necessary to walkthrough the notebook.

-Thus, the homework will be more focused on the conceptual aspects.
-We really want to you to think about what all these data analytics in the context of blockchain data can tell us about the network.
+Instead, the homework will be more focused on the conceptual aspects.
+We really want you to think about what all these data analytics in the context of blockchain data can tell us about the network.
 To complete the homework:

 **Step I**